kubermatic/kubermatic/docs/proposals/integrate-upstream-machineset-and-machinedeployment-controllers.md

 ## Motivation and Background

-In order to simplify management of nodes, we want to offer to our customers the possibility of grouping identical machines into `machineSets` and manage configuration changes of `machineSets` via `machineDeployments`.
+In order to simplify management of nodes, we want to offer to KKP admins the possibility of grouping identical machines into `machineSets` and manage configuration changes of `machineSets` via `machineDeployments`.
 This in turn means, that we need controllers for both `machineSets` and `machineDeployments`.